SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics: Conclusion

 \section{Conclusion}

-We present a novel neural program repair model called \approach, which introduces two major novelties wrt the related work: First, it uses self-supervision with the automatically generated of training samples with program perturbation.
+\ASECMR{ We present a novel neural program repair model called \approach, which introduces two major novelties wrt the related work: First, it uses self-supervision with automatically generated training samples with program perturbation.
 Secondly, it adds execution information into the input representation that captures the failing assertion of the program under repair.
-Thanks to those two key features, \approach repairs 112 out of 818 bugs from Defects4J.
-Notably, 10 of them were never repaired before by the supervised neural repair models, demonstrating the value and power of embedding test execution diagnostics.
+Thanks to those two key features, \approach repairs 110 out of 818 bugs from Defects4J.
+Notably, 10 of them were never repaired before by the supervised learning repair approaches, demonstrating the value and power of project-specific training and test diagnostics embedded. }

+\begin{acks} We thank the anonymous reviewers for the insightful feedback.
+This work was supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
+Some experiments were performed on resources provided by the Swedish National Infrastructure for Computing.
+We thank Xuechun Xu from KTH Royal Institute of Technology for the support of computing resources. \end{acks}